sisl/ConstructionBots.jl/README.md

 You can interact with an example from the tractor simulation [here](https://sisl.github.io/ConstructionBots.jl/stable/tractor_greedy_RVO_Dispersion_TangentBug_visualization.html).
 The main function for the demo is [`run_tractor_demo`](https://github.com/sisl/ConstructionBots.jl/blob/c7dcb3baabc437cfccd12e8ccc777e1561e9bf3b/src/full_demo.jl#L48) in [`full_demo.jl`](https://github.com/sisl/ConstructionBots.jl/blob/master/src/full_demo.jl).

 If the demo setting `update_anim_at_every_step` is not set to `true`, then the animation will only update at the completion of nodes in the schedule.
 This setting results in faster processing times for the animation, but results in entities taking straight paths between updates.
 Therefore, it appears that collisions occur between entities.
 If collision avoidance is enabled and you want to see the collision avoidance in action (with no missed steps), set `update_anim_at_every_step` to `true`.
-Note, this increases processing time quite a bit.
+Changing this setting increases processing time quite a bit.

 ### Images from the Tractor Project
 ![Tractor Project a](media/tractor_demo_a.png)